SheetJS/sheetjs/README.md

 ```

 Non-Excel formats do not support the Very Hidden state.
 The best way to test
-if a sheet is visible is to check if the `Hidden` property is logical negation:
+if a sheet is visible is to check if the `Hidden` property is logical truth:

 ```js
 > wb.Workbook.Sheets.map(function(x) { return [x.name, !x.Hidden] })